-Some truckers were apprehensive about installing ELDs because of the misinformation and myths the surrounded the topic.
+Some truckers were apprehensive about installing ELDs because of the misinformation and myths surrounding the topic.
 One such misinformation is that electronic logging devices would shut down trucks automatically if drivers are past their hours of service limits.

 That’s not the case.